 Obviously, if you prefer certainty and want to know exactly what your repayments will be then a fixed rate is for you.
 Your rate and repayments will remain the same across the course of your loan, allowing you to easily budget and account for your costs.

 On the other hand, if you value the flexibility and potential benefits of a variable rate, then that will be the option you choose.
 Obviously, with a variable rate, you will be at the mercy of rate changes.
 If rates move in your favour, you will save money.
 However, if they don’t, you could find yourself paying additional interest.
 As a result, variable rates are much harder to budget for.

 Learn more about fixed rate home loans here.

 Can I pay off variable rate personal loans early?

-However, before you do ensure you consult your loan contract.
+However, before you do, ensure you consult your loan agreement.
 More often than not, lenders will charge an early exit fee if you opt to pay off your loan early.
 This number will be clearly outlined for you in your contract.

 As a result, ensure you have the money saved to cover the outstanding balance of your loan as well as this additional fee.

 Finally, if you are managing your repayments comfortably, there may be no reason to repay your loan early.
 Simply continue making your repayments and keep the additional funds in your savings or allocate them elsewhere.